Gurneart History, Family Crest & Coats of Arms

-England in the great wave of migration following the Norman Conquest of 1066.
+The name Gurneart was brought to England in the great wave of migration following the Norman Conquest of 1066.
 The Gurneart family lived in Gournay-en-Brai in the Siene-Maritime region of France.

 Early Origins of the Gurneart family

-Norfolk where they held a family seat as Lords of the manor of Bray, and were granted the lands by William the Conqueror for their assistance at the Battle of Hastings in 1066 A.D.
 It is claimed that this ancient race was one of the first Vikings to settle in Normandy, and became Lords of Gournay, which became a town, Gournai-n-Brai, in the arrondisement of Newfchatel.
 There were two Hughs of Gournays at the Battle of Hastings, father and son, and their son Gerard de Gournay married Edith the daughter of Gundrada, the daughter of William the Conqueror.
-Farrington-Gurney in Somerset was the site of an ancient family seat.
-"This place takes the adjunct to its name from the Gournays, its ancient possessors, of whom Sir Thomas de Gournay was concerned in the murder of Edward II. at Berkeley Castle, for which his estates were confiscated."
-CITATION[CLOSE]

 Early History of the Gurneart family

-Another 399 words (28 lines of text) covering the years 1665, 1655, 1721, 1719, 1779, 1721, 1777, 1770, 1896, 1641, 1565, 1645, 1622, 1626 and 1641 are included under the topic Early Gurneart History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gurneart research.
+Another 200 words (14 lines of text) covering the years 1665, 1655, 1721, 1719, 1779, 1721, 1777, 1770, 1896, 1641, 1565, 1645, 1622, 1626, 1641, 1688, 1741, 1655, 1721, 1683 and 1685 are included under the topic Early Gurneart History in all our PDF Extended History products and printed products wherever possible.

 Gurneart Spelling Variations

-spelling variations.
+Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Gourney, Gurney, Gurnie, Gurnee, Gournie, Gournee, Gurnay, Gournay, Gurnard and many more.

 Early Notables of the Gurneart family (pre 1700)

-Another 31 words (2 lines of text) are included under the topic Early Gurneart Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Gurneart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gurneart family